Mastermindzh/react-sane-starter/README.md

 The starter app includes a working example app(+tests) which should help you get started fast.

 ## Branches
 This starter has a few neat tricks up it's sleeve!
-Check out the branches below for some extra cool stuff!
+Check out the other branches below for some extra cool stuff!

 - [sphinx](https://github.com/Mastermindzh/react-sane-starter/tree/sphinx) - The sphinx branch includes sphinx documentation tools!
 Go check it out!

+## Material design
+This branch includes the [material components for the web](https://material.io/components/web/), specifically it uses the react wrapper known as [RMWC](https://github.com/jamesmfriedman/rmwc) written by James m Friedman.

 ## Getting started
 This starter can be run either with [Docker](https://www.docker.com/) + [Docker-compose](https://docs.docker.com/compose/) or with [Node](https://nodejs.org/) + [NPM](https://www.npmjs.com/).